Quantum correlations, entanglement spectrum and coherence of two-particle reduced density matrix in the Extended Hubbard Model: Results

 We show in Fig.~\eqref{phase.diagram.q2}-(bottom right) the entanglement gap ($\Omega_2$).
 Even though the eigenvalues of the reduced density matrix can be gapless, the two ``dominant'' excitations contain relevant information of the phase, in the same spirit as Penrose-Onsager crtierion \cite{Shi2003,Patrycja2019}.
-We see that the entanglement gap display a similar behavior of maximun/minimun and discontinuities along the transitions of the model.
+We see that the entanglement gap display a similar behavior of maximum/minimum and discontinuities along the transitions of the model.
 We further notice a peculiar behavior of the entanglement gap within the superconducting phase (see inset panel of Fig.~\eqref{phase.diagram.q2}), suggesting a phase transition, or a change of dominant eigenvalue with the gap closing/crossing.
 We devote a more detailed analysis of this point in Sec.~\ref{subsec.superconducting}, highlighting the presence of a TS/SS superconduting transition.
+Moreover, the entanglement gap also displays an anomalous behavior in the strong coupling regions $U/V \sim 1$ with $t \ll 1$ , which is not seen in the other quantifiers nor expected from the known phase diagram of the model (Fig.\eqref{phase.diagram.ehm}).
+While for $U,V>0$ we see a very abrupt closure of the entanglement gap, in the opposite case with $U,V<0$ there is a less apparent (but still emergent) minimum in the quantifier.
+We attribute these behaviors to the different ``defects'' (at a few-body level) that can occur in the corresponding phases, as we discuss in Sec.\eqref{subsec.u.sim.v}.
+Depending on the ratio $V/U$ different types of local defects prevail in the ground state wavefunction.
+The entanglement gap, interestingly, is more sensible to such few-body fluctuations in the wavefunction as compared to the other quantifiers.
+This increased sensitivity may be a consequence of its definition, based on a restricted (the dominant) set of eigenvalues/eigenvectors of the RDM.
+In this way it can work as a magnifying glass on specific changes over the RDM such as those caused by few-body fluctuations, differently from the other quantifiers which are complex functions integrated over all degrees of freedom of the reduced density matrix.
+Since fluctuations at a few-body level are suppressed over the full degrees of freedom, they become less apparent for such quantifiers.

 We discuss now in more detail the behavior of the quantifiers along specific regions of interest in the phase diagram.

 Along the line with fixed $U/t = 4$ and varying inter-site interactions $V/t$, the model shows differente phase transitions, namely, PS-SDW, SDW-BOW and BOW-CDW transitions.
 We show in Fig.\eqref{fig.linhaU4.varV} our quantifiers along this line, for different system sizes.
 We see the behaviors for the quantifiers discussed previously.
 A few aspects are worth remarking.
 The quantifiers show two discontinuities along the PS phase.
 This is due to the existence of different PS phases in this region, where the fermions tend to cluster in two different structures, as discussed also in Refs.\cite{lin00,Deng2006}.